mharrisb1/ssfw/README.md

 1. Foreground execution only (this was a design choice and will likely not change)
 2. Currently, no support for terminating a long-lived program executed by the command.
 Need to implement some sort of process group management and right now that is out of scope.
-3. No support for globbing multiple files types (see [this SO post](https://stackoverflow.com/a/60371634))

 ### Alternatives